seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 -#*/
 # CAmkES Timer Tutorial

-This tutorial guides you through setting up a timer driver in CAmkES and using it to delay for 2 seconds.
+This tutorial guides you through setting up a sample timer driver component in CAmkES and using it to delay for 2 seconds.
 For this tutorial, we will be using the ZYNQ7000 ARM-based platform.
-Other ARM platforms that we support can be used, however, you will need to modify the build options manually or via `ccmake` and adapt parts of the tutorial with respect to the platform.
+This platform can be simulated via QEMU so it is not a problem if you do not have access to the actual physical board.

 The tutorial also has two parts to it.
 The first part will teach you how to manually define hardware details to configure the hardware component and